Gå til hovedindhold

 Geometrical Symbols

-The majority of the Hedebo Embroidery variations use different geometrical patterns.
-The distinctive eight- pointed star is often reproduced in nearly all variations.
-The eight- pointed star is, like many other motifs, a symbol of Christ.
-But the star also refers to the Northern Star and is thus a symbol for the Nordic people or folk cultures.
-In India, the eight-pointed star is also a universal symbol.
-The rosette and the heart became characteristic shapes in “Udklipshedebo”.
+Most of the Hedebo Embroidery variations feature different geometric patterns.
+The distinctive eight-pointed star appears in nearly all of them.
+Like many other motifs, this star symbolizes Christ.
+However, it also represents the Northern Star, symbolizing the Nordic people and their folk cultures.
+In India, the eight-pointed star is also regarded as a universal symbol.
+The rosette and the heart became especially characteristic shapes in "Udklipshedebo".

 Fauna

-Drawn thread work and square cut work consist of many animal motifs, which often have significance in Christianity and other religions of the world.
-Horses, cockerels, pigeons, eagles, and maybe reindeer, were familiar objects of women’s everyday life, but what about lions, peacocks, and the firebird/ Phoenix?
-It is likely that the women copied these motifs from other embroideries and pattern books.
-We do not know if they tried to give extra meaning to the textiles by choosing a motif, or if the motif was chosen because of its aesthetic value, the technical challenge, or the desire for change.
-Did the women know that the lion, the eagle and the firebird/ Phoenix were symbols of Christ or the resurrection, and also referred to pre-Christian art in both the Middle East and amongst the heathen people of prehistory?
+Drawn thread work and square cut work often feature animal motifs, many of which have significance in Christianity and other religions.
+Horses, cockerels, pigeons, eagles, and possibly deer were familiar to the women in their everyday lives, but what about lions, peacocks, and the firebird/Phoenix?
+It’s likely that the women copied these motifs from other embroideries and pattern books.
+We don’t know if they chose the motifs to add extra meaning to the textiles, or if they selected them for their aesthetic value, technical challenge, or because of a desire for variety.
+Did the women know that the lion, eagle, and firebird/Phoenix were symbols of Christ and the resurrection, and also referenced pre-Christian art in both the Middle East and among ancient pagan cultures?

 Flora

-Trees and flowers exsist in all the variations.
-The tree of life has innumerable forms: naturalistic as a tree trunk with branches, in an extremely stylish variation as an arboreal palm, planted in the urn of life or a vase etc. The tree of life is an ancient allegory of creative power and fertility.
-From Norse mythology we know the Yggdrasil.
-The tulip is frequently used in Hedebo Embroidery and is referred to as the flower of the Hedebo area.
-In textile art it is known from Persian decorations, and was presumably transferred into patterns in Baroque Europe, when bulbous plants became exclusive and modern.
-The pomegranate became a treasured motif in Hedebo Embroidery, maybe because the fruit with its kernels fitted the open work and fillings of “Hvidsøm” and “Baldyring”.
-Many of the motifs can be found in other peasant textiles from the Hedebo area e.g. woollen embroidered blankets, and also in other types of interior decoration such as on furniture and wood panels.
+Trees and flowers appear in all variations of Hedebo Embroidery.
+The Tree of Life takes many forms: naturalistic, as a tree trunk with branches; in a highly stylized version, as an arboreal palm, planted in the urn of life or a vase etc. The Tree of Life is an ancient symbol of creative power and fertility.
+From Norse mythology, we know of Yggdrasil, the World Tree.
+The tulip, frequently used in Hedebo Embroidery, is considered the flower of the Hedebo area.
+In textile art, it is known from Persian decorations and was likely introduced into European patterns during the Baroque period when bulbous plants became a symbol of exclusivity and modernity.
+The pomegranate became a cherished motif in Hedebo Embroidery, perhaps because its seeds suited the openwork and fillings of "Hvidsøm" and "Baldyring".
+Many of these motifs also appear in other peasant textiles from the Hedebo area, such as woolen embroidered blankets, and in other forms of interior decoration, including furniture and wood panels.